mohamed1kot/Postgres_Data_Modeling_and_ETL/README.md

 Files used on the project:
 1. **data** folder nested at the home of the project, where all needed jsons reside.
 2. **sql_queries.py** contains all your sql queries, and is imported into the files bellow.
 3. **create_tables.py** drops and creates tables.
 You run this file to reset your tables before each time you run your ETL scripts.
-4. **test.ipynb** displays the first few rows of each table to let you check your database.
-5. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into your tables.
 6. **etl.py** reads and processes files from song_data and log_data and loads them into your tables.
 7. **README.md** current file, provides discussion on my project.

 ### Break down of steps followed

-1º Wrote DROP, CREATE and INSERT query statements in sql_queries.py
+1. Wrote DROP, CREATE and INSERT query statements in sql_queries.py

-2º Run in console
+2. Run in console
  ```
 python create_tables.py
 ```

-3º Used test.ipynb Jupyter Notebook to interactively verify that all tables were created correctly.

-4º Followed the instructions and completed etl.ipynb Notebook to create the blueprint of the pipeline to process and insert all data into the tables.

-5º Once verified that base steps were correct by checking with test.ipynb, filled in etl.py program.
+3. Once verified that base steps were correct by checking with test.ipynb, filled in etl.py program.

-6º Run etl in console, and verify results:
+4. Run etl in console, and verify results:
  ```
 python etl.py
 ```